stormasm/rust-notes/irust.md

 rg cargo_run
 ```

-Start on this adventure...
+Start on the [Command](https://doc.rust-lang.org/std/process/struct.Command.html) adventure...
 In the context of IRust, Nushell, Zed

 ```rust
 Command::new